tstih/more/README.md

 ![](Images/document-preview-4.jpg)

-For a nicer effect you can also set the `Shadow` property, the `PaperColor` property and the `BorderColor` property.
-The background is drawn in `BackColor` property.
+You can also set the `Shadow` property, the `PaperColor` property, and the `BorderColor` property for a more admirable effect.
+Finally, the background uses the `BackColor` property.

 ### Document folds

-Document can have multiple folds.
+The document can have multiple folds.
 You can choose to display or hide folds by setting the `Fold` property (top left, top right, bottom left, bottom right, or none).
 The size of the fold is set via the `FoldPercent` property.
-A 50% value means fold will span half of the document.
+A 50% value means the fold will span half of the document.

  >  The `Fold` property is a flag.
-You may set more then one and all will be shown.
+You may set more than one, and the control will show all.

 ![](Images/document-preview-3.jpg)

-Document content will be clipped so that fold appears above it.
+The control will clip document content so that fold appears above it.

 ---

 # Frame

 To understand the `Frame` control, you first need to understand its base control - the `PanelEx`.
-This control enables you to create non-client border around the `PanelEx`, and have WinForms respect it, for example, when docking children inside the `PanelEx`.
+This control enables you to create a non-client border around the `PanelEx` and have WinForms respect it, for example, when docking children inside the `PanelEx`.

 ![](Images/frame-1.jpg)